Weight gain, low sex drive, hair loss, decreased energy, and depression.

 Low testosterone may be playing a role.

-In fact, it just might be the combination of low progesterone + low testosterone leading to many of the issues that women face in regards to muscle mass.
+In fact, it just might be the combination of low progesterone plus low testosterone leading to many of the issues that women face regarding muscle mass.

 I’m sure you have seen the effects of decreased muscle mass in elderly women with flabby skin (especially in the arms) and thin extremities.